How To Spot the Signs of Domestic Violence

 While domestic abuse can happen to people of any age, young women ages 18 to 24 are at the greatest risk of being victimized by intimate partner violence.

 Some may be reluctant to leave intimate relationships or marriages, even after being repeatedly demeaned, threatened or suffering physical violence and injuries.
-Some young people may still have a limited understanding of the differences between healthy and unhealthy intimate behaviors.
-Some victims may feel confused or trapped.
+While some young people may still have a limited understanding of the differences between healthy and unhealthy intimate behaviors.
+And some victims may feel confused or trapped.
 It is important to remember that a loving relationship does not entail being demeaned or abused physically or emotionally.
 No one deserves to be abused.
+Learn more here about types of domestic abuse.

 Professionals typically cite six categories of domestic abuse: